 The Act requires registration of a drinking water provider prior to the supply of water.
 The registered drinking water provider is the person responsible for the operation of the drinking water system and the supply of drinking water to customers.
-Once the Template - Standard RMP for dual source water supplies - rainwater and bore water (template document) has been completed and approved by SA Health, a letter addressed to the drinking water provider will be issued outlining any conditions of registration.
+Once the Template-Standard RMP for small rainwater supplies (template document) has been completed and approved by SA Health, a letter addressed to the drinking water provider will be issued outlining any conditions of registration.
 SA Health must be notified of any changes to the business details within 14 days of the change being made.